Botspot/pimenu/README.md

 Botspot has improved the appearance of the buttons:

  - The edges of the buttons are a lighter color
- - The buttons "light up" a little twhen the mouse hovers over them.
+ - The buttons "light up" a little when the mouse hovers over them.

 ![Screenshot](screenshot.png)